-Covers advanced drawing practices, including perceptual and conceptual investigations and sessions in figure drawing with a variety of media.
+Emphasizes the continued development of naturalistic technique in drawing beyond Advanced Drawing I through study of representational subject matter.
+Continues the development of aesthetic and technical understanding of drawing at an elevated level through projects that may include master copies, portraits, landscape, and still-life.
 Prerequisite(s): C or better in ART 233.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)